+1-440-204-2100

 Officer Michael Yuhas

-Officers Michael Yuhas & David Rakich were both shot on January 9, 1969, in the same incident.
-The officers were called to investigate a marital dispute by Mrs. Glenna Layne at 1:00 PM.
-She had filed for divorce from her husband Walter, after he had threatened her at gunpoint several times and abducted her.
+Officers Michael Yuhas & David Rakich were both shot on Thursday, January 9, 1969, in the same incident.
+The officers were investigating a marital dispute by Mrs. Glenna Layne at 1:00 PM.
+She had filed for divorce from her husband, Walter after he had threatened her at gunpoint several times and abducted her.

-The officers approached Layne in his auto behind the Saratoga-Brandywine apartment building and ordered him to step out.
+The officers approached Layne in his auto behind the Saratoga-Brandywine apartment building and ordered him out of his car.
 While Officer Yuhas searched the auto, Officer Rakich frisked Layne.
-As he was being frisked, Layne pulled out a concealed weapon and fired pointblank at both officers.
-Officer Rakich was shot once in the back below the right shoulder and Officer Yuhas was wounded in the chest, abdomen, and left arm.
+While being frisked, Layne pulled out a concealed weapon and fired point-blank at both officers.
+Officer Rakich was shot once in the back below the right shoulder, and Officer Yuhas was wounded in the chest, abdomen, and left arm.
 Officer Yuhas managed to squeeze off two shots at Layne through the car window as Layne fled the scene.

 Both Officer Yuhas and Officer Rakich were hospitalized and eventually recovered from their wounds.
 Officer David Rakich returned to duty and served honorably until his retirement in 1993.
-Officer Michael Yuhas returned to duty, but was forced to retire on disability after he was re-injured in a physical altercation with a suspect.
+Officer Michael Yuhas returned to duty but was re-injured in a physical altercation with a suspect and had to disability retire.